fcelda/nsec5-draft/nsec5.md

 # Examples {#examples}

-We use small DNS zone
+We use a small DNS zone
-to illustrate how denying responses are handled with NSEC5.
+to illustrate how negative responses are handled with NSEC5.
 For brevity, the class is not shown (defaults to IN) and the SOA record is shortened, resulting in the following zone file: